 Most people have their smart phone in their pocket at all times.
-Most smart phones are also recording deviseS.
+Most smart phones are also recording devises.
 If there’s any chance it’ll be a “he said, she said”, stick your hand in your pocket and press the record button.
-And if you’re asked to leave the room, so that Asshole 1 can speak privately with Asshole 2, leave the phone on under some papers, and when the meeting’s over just say, “Oh, ‘scuse me, I think I left my phone in here.”
+And if you’re asked to leave the room, so that Asshole One can speak privately with Asshole Two, leave the phone on under some papers, and when the meeting’s over just say, “Oh, ‘scuse me, I think I left my phone in here.”

 Eventually assholes will catch on, but if they ask you to leave your phone at the door, just keep a spare on you.
 What’s he going to do?
 Pat you down?
 And if he does then you know he’s going to say something he’s later going to deny saying, so just decline to listen to it.
 Even without any such device, if he starts a sentence with, “Off the record …” just say, “No it’s not.”
 If he wants to go ahead anyhow it’s on his head.